Liquidity in Competitive Dealer Markets: Equilibrium

 After recalling~\eqref{eq:exU}, differentiation shows that the process $\bar{\xi}_t-\bar{U}_t$ has Ornstein-Uhlenbeck-type dynamics,

 As a consequence, the price adjustment $S_t-\scr{D}_t$ relative to the expected terminal dividend is

 Differentiation in turn shows that the dynamics of the price adjustment are

-Price deviations therefore mean-revert around zero, with fluctuations driven by the clients demand.
-Far from maturity (or in the large-liquidity limit), $F^{\Delta_M}(t) \approx \sqrt{\Delta_M}$ so that the price correction thus approximately has Ornstein-Uhlenbeck dynamics:
+Price deviations are pulled towards zero, with fluctuations driven by the clients trading targets.
+Far from maturity (or in the large-liquidity limit), $F^{\Delta}(t) \approx \sqrt{\Delta}$ so that the price correction thus approximately has Ornstein-Uhlenbeck dynamics:

-Accordingly, fluctuations in clients' demands have a smaller initial effect and decay more quickly if $\Delta_M$ is large for a liquid open market (small $\lambda$) as well as for many or for more risk tolerant agents (large $M$ or $\bar{\rho}$).
-Close to maturity, price impact tends to zero and the mean-reverting drift explodes, so that the equilibrium price in the dealer market approaches the exogenous terminal payoff of the risky asset as illustrated in the right panel of Figure~\ref{fig2}.
+Accordingly, fluctuations in clients' demands have a smaller initial effect and decay faster if $\Delta$ is large for a liquid open market (small $\lambda$) as well as for many or for more risk tolerant agents.
+Close to maturity, price impact tends to zero and the strength $\Delta/F^{\Delta}(t)$ with which prices are pulled towards fundamentals explodes, so that the equilibrium price in the dealer market approaches the exogenous terminal payoff of the risky asset as illustrated in the right panel of Figure~\ref{fig2}.

 With randomly fluctuating client demand, not just the expected return but also the volatility of the equilibrium price can change relative to the expected dividend.
-The above calculations show that the magnitude of this effect is governed by $\approx\sigma_\xi/\sqrt{\Delta_M}$; its sign is in turn determined by the correlation between the expected dividend and the clients' demand.
+The above calculations show that the magnitude of this effect is governed by $\approx \sigma_\xi q_c/\sqrt{\Delta}\bar{\rho}$; its sign is in turn determined by the correlation between the expected dividend and the clients' demand.
 If this correlation is positive, i.e., clients' demand tends to increase when expected fundamentals rise, then illiquidity (caused by an illiquid open market and few or risk-averse dealers) increases volatility.
 If the correlation is negative, the sign is reversed.
 The interpretation is that demand pressure and fundamental shocks partially offset in the second case, whereas they magnify price fluctuations in the first case.
 Similar comparative statics also appear in a Radner equilibrium for a market with an exogenous quadratic deadweight costs on trading~\cite{herdegen.al.19}. \end{example}